stealthcopter/deepce/docs/about.md

 ---
+layout: page
-title: About deepce
+title: About
+permalink: /about/
 ---

-# About deepcec
+# About deepce

 Source is in [this GitHub Repository](https://github.com/stealthcopter/deepce/).